ManakoOsh0/ManakoOsh0/README.md

 ## Hi there, I'm Karabo!

-- BCom Statistics and Data Science Student interested in Software Engineering and Computer Sciece.
+- Statistics and Data Science Student interested in Software Engineering and Computer Sciece.

 - 2025 Goals
 - Finish the odin preoject